stuylinux/stuylinux.org/_posts/welcome.md

 # Welcome to the Stuy Linux Blog

-This is the first post for the Stuy Linux Blog. or posts page???
+This is the first post for the Stuy Linux Blog (or posts page??).

 We don't know.
 But this is going to be our page for making write-ups, tutorials, updates, and general posts.